Introduction

 Report Date is also added in the page footer area like =”Date: “ & format(date(),”dd/mm/yyyy”)

 We keep writing these expressions repeatedly every time when a new report is designed.
-If you are a VBA enthusiast and using VBA routines in your applications then this kind of actions can be automated with the use of User-Defined Functions and call the function from the Text Box's Control Source property to quickly insert this information on the Report.
+If you are a VBA enthusiast and using VBA routines in your applications, then this kind of action can be automated with the use of User-Defined Functions and call the function from the Text Box's Control Source property to quickly insert this information on the Report.
 I have written two functions for this purpose and if you are interested to take a look at them then click here.

-When you are working with VBA routines in Standard Modules or Class Modules you can see that certain groups of statements or actions repeated at different places, which are useful across different Applications.
+When you are working with VBA routines in Standard Modules or Class Modules you can see that certain groups of statements or actions are repeated at different places, which are useful across different Applications.
 They can be customized and written in the form of public functions and added to your User-Defined Function Library so that they can be called with a one-line statement.
 The lengthy VBA Routines can be compressed this way.
 There is a Blog Post related to this topic: MS-Access and Reference Library.

-On the next page (i.e on page 2) Continued on Page 3 and so on till the last but one page.
+On the next page (i.e., on page 2) Continued on Page 3 and so on till the last but one page.
 This label should not appear on the last page.
 If the report has only one page then this label should not appear at all.

 Try out the Page Footer Setting

-- Create a Text Box, wide enough to display the label; like Continued on Page 99; at the Page Footer of the Report.
+Create a Text Box, wide enough to display the label; like Continued on Page 99; at the Page Footer of the Report.

-- Write the following expression in the Control Source Property of the Text Box.
+Write the following expression in the Control Source Property of the Text Box.

-- =IIf([Pages]>1 And [Page]<[Pages],"Continued on Page " & [Page]+1,"")
+=IIf([Pages]>1 And [Page]<[Pages],"Continued on Page " & [Page]+1,"")

-- Save the Report and open it in Print Preview.
+Save the Report and open it in Print Preview.

-- Check the last page of the Report.
+Check the last page of the Report.
 This label should not appear there.

-- Try this out on a single page Report.
+Try this out on a single-page Report.

 NB: [page], [pages] are System Variables and they should be used in the expression without change. &hypen;